-Brightline Rail Service
+Brightline Trains Florida Rail Service

 Brightline Journey Times

 The 235 mile journey from Miami to MCO will be around three hours compared to a one hour flight time or around three and a half to four hours by road with no traffic.
-The existing Amtrak Silver Star and Silver Meteor services take around seven and a half hours and five and three quarter hours respectively to cover roughly the same distance.
+The existing Amtrak Silver Star and Silver Meteor services take around seven and a half hours and five and three quarter hours respectively to cover roughly the same distances.

 Each train set has two types of coaches:

 - Smart coaches seating between 58 and 66 passengers in 19 inch wide seats

 - Premium coaches have extra wide 21 inch leather seats seating 49 passengers including single seats, access to Premium Guest Lounges, complimentary food, drinks and parking